jreijn/jreijn.github.com/about.md

   Previously Lead Solution Architect at Hippo (CMS) before they were acquired by Bloomreach.
 </h4>

 Born and raised in Amsterdam, The Netherlands I always had a passion for computers and technology.
-Since then I've moved to Hoofddorp a small town close to Amsterdam where I live together with my girlfriend and two kids.
+Since then I've moved to Hoofddorp a small town close to Amsterdam where I live together with my wife and two kids.

 In 2003 I started my 'real' professional career as a software engineer at Hippo Webworks, which later became Hippo (CMS).
 Over the years I performed several roles at Hippo.
 I've acted as a consultant, trainer, software engineer and solution architect.
 Since 2012 I worked as the Lead Architect within Hippo's international Professional Services department.